Run AI Models Locally with Ollama and LM Studio

 This gives you a full local AI coding setup: the 32B model for chat and generation, and the fast 7B model for tab autocomplete.

-Ollama exposes an OpenAI-compatible REST API.
-You can call it from any language or tool.
+Both Ollama and LM Studio expose OpenAI-compatible REST APIs.
+You can call them from any language or tool.

 curl http://localhost:11434/v1/chat/completions -d '{